Join our Newsletter

 A child gets a gift from her parents, “YOUR PARENTS’ BELIEFS”.
 The father says, “Now you never have to think for yourself!”
 Her mother says, “Or change!”

-Our relationship to religion is like our relationship to our parents.
+Here are 4 ways our relationship with religion is like our relationship with our parents.

 Same with religion.
 We test its authority.
 It tries to control us but we realize it may not.
 There’s confusion as we find our way beyond its authority.